kasem-sm/SlimeKT/docs/guide/slime_paginator.md

     private var page: Int
 ) {
     /**
-     * After process death, request data from [updatedPage] as prior data
+     * After process death, request database from [updatedPage] as prior database
      * would be loaded from cache
      */